magnusnordlander/lelit-bianca-protocol/README.md

 } LccShiftRegister2Flags;
 ```

 From what I can tell, drains 1-3 and drains 6-7 on SR2 are unconnected.
+When the control board starts up, it starts up in a safe state, i.e. all relays off and all solenoids closed.
+However, **it does not reset to a safe state if it stops receiving messages from the LCC**.
+If the LCC is about to stop sending messages, it is therefore *highly* advisable to first send LCC packets to set the control board to a safe state.

 ## Control board to LCC messages